 This particular list of anthology series is dedicated to crime and horror.
 Creepy, scary, sometimes bloody, turn-it-off-I-can't-watch-this kinds of crime and thriller.
 This list is not for the faint of heart, and it's not for those with queasy stomachs.
 Bottom line: Watch at your own risk (and probably with the lights on).

-1. 'American Horror Story'
+1 'American Horror Story'

-American Horror Story is currently in the midst of filming its eighth season ( titled Apocalypse and set 18 months from the present), but you can currently watch seasons 1 through 6 on Neflix.
+American Horror Story is currently in the midst of filming its eighth season ( titled ), but you can currently watch Apocalypse and set 18 months from the present seasons 1 through 6 on Neflix.

 Asylum (Season 2) the best — because all the plot lines came together "to tell a story about how people cast out from society ... can be victimized by the institutions that try to contain them."

 so different and done so well, you can't really go wrong.
 Pick your poison — be it side-show freaks, New Orleans witches, murderous clowns, or mental institutions — and prepared to be scared.
 2 'The Twilight Zone'

-remake treatment from Jordan Peele, the original Twilight Zone episodes — shot entirely in black and white — are available for fright fans of all kinds.
+remake treatment from Jordan Peele, the original — shot entirely in black and white — are available for fright fans of all kinds.
+Twilight Zone episodes

 first premiered back in 1959, and was a cultural phenomenon at the time, mixing sci-fi, fantasy, suspense, and psychological thriller at every turn.

 premise of Black Mirror is ... dark, mainly because every episode will have you screaming "too real!"
 You needn't go any further than reading the show's title to get the gist behind the entire series, though.

 told Channel 4 (as per Digital Spy), "What I took [the title] to mean was when a screen is off – when a screen is off it looks like a black mirror."
 Ah, technology.
 Black Mirror creator Charlie Brooker

 Brooker continued to explain, "Because any TV, any LCD, any iPhone, any iPad – something like that – if you just stare at it, it looks like a black mirror, and there's something cold and horrifying about that, and it was such a fitting title for the show."

 If the thought of logging off of social media and getting rid of modern technology scares you, rest assured that

 , isn't like, "boo!
 AH!" scary.
 It's American Crime Story) scary in a , except there's no fantasy or sci-fi imaginings here.
 Black Mirror kind of way Each season of American Crime revolves around a current, topical, politically-charged tragedy, and while Black Mirror may have you screaming, "too real," American Crime will have you screaming, "I know someone that happened to."

 in mid-May.
-You can still watch every existing episode on Netflix, but don't be surprised if you see these same kinds of nightmarish situations playing out on the news.
+You can still watch every existing American Crime was cancelled episode on Netflix, but don't be surprised if you see these same kinds of nightmarish situations playing out on the news.
 6 'Slasher'